Riding the Trend or Protecting Profits | Helix Energy Solutions Group Inc. (HLX)

 BofA/Merrill, on the other hand, stated in their research note that they expect to see HLX reach a price target of $4.
 The rating they have provided for HLX stocks is “Buy” according to the report published on May 28th, 2020.

-After a stumble in the market that brought HLX to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 5.20% of gains for the given period.
+After a stumble in the market that brought HLX to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -8.88% of loss for the given period.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at HLX starting from Sparks Scott Andrew, who sale 35,000 shares at the price of $3.22 back on Nov 16.
-After this action, Sparks Scott Andrew now owns 220,137 shares of Helix Energy Solutions Group Inc., valued at $112,700 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at HLX starting from LOVOI JOHN, who sale 45,000 shares at the price of $6.24 back on Mar 09.
+After this action, LOVOI JOHN now owns 284,530 shares of Helix Energy Solutions Group Inc., valued at $280,980 using the latest closing price.

-KRATZ OWEN E, the PRESIDENT & CEO of Helix Energy Solutions Group Inc., purchase 210,000 shares at $1.79 during a trade that took place back on Mar 12, which means that KRATZ OWEN E is holding 7,071,844 shares at $375,900 based on the most recent closing price.
+Sparks Scott Andrew, the EVP and COO of Helix Energy Solutions Group Inc., sale 35,000 shares at $3.22 during a trade that took place back on Nov 16, which means that Sparks Scott Andrew is holding 220,137 shares at $112,700 based on the most recent closing price.

 Stock Fundamentals for HLX